Helias/Crash-Bandicoot-Resources/README.md

 # Crash Bandicoot Resources

-This repository was made to collect all the resource about crash bandicoot file format and related reverse engineer studies and tools, feel free to contribute with fork + pull request.
+This repository was made to collect all the resource about crash bandicoot file format, related reverse engineer studies and tools, feel free to contribute with fork + pull request.

 ## Crash Bandicoot N Sane Trilogy (CB NST)